kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 Put the bot's token and client id from the [Discord Developer Portal](https://discord.com/developers) into config.json, as well as a client id and secret from the [Twitch Developer Console](https://dev.twitch.tv/console/apps) for streamsniping.

-You'll need Node.js version v18 or later to run the bot.
-Then install discord.js with `npm i discord.js` and run `node deploy-commands.js` in your terminal before to register the slash commands, otherwise they won't show up in Discord.
-Once everything is set up, run `node index.js` to start the bot.
-Each command will be loaded, and "\[Bot\]" will be logged when it's ready.
+You'll need to install Node.js version v18 or later to run the bot.
+Then install all required dependencies with `npm i` and run `node deploy-commands` in your terminal to register the slash commands, otherwise they won't show up in Discord.
+Once everything is set up, run `node index` to start the bot.
+Each command should load, and "\[Bot\]" will be logged when it's ready.

 > [!WARNING]
 > Don't forget to give the Discord bot the `bot` and `applications.commands` permissions in the URL generator.